 Looking back to that day on an isolated dune at Kitty Hawk, one can only marvel at the humble beginnings to such an explosion in technology and an industry that it would feed.

-Over the last hundred years such leaps forward have been made in new aviation technology, fueled by the ever increasing demand for mobility around the planet for leisure and for business.
+Over the last hundred years, such leaps forward have been made in new aviation technology, fueled by the ever-increasing demand for mobility around the planet for leisure and for business.
 Various wars throughout the twentieth century helped to push forward with progress as governments made funds available to find ways to fly faster and higher than the enemy.

 Airlines are now demanding more from plane makers.
-They need to reduce their kilometer/seat costs, they need to observe more stringent noise reduction laws enforced by airport authorities as their airfields are being surrounded by creeping urban expansion.
+They need to reduce their kilometre/seat costs, they need to observe more stringent noise reduction laws enforced by airport authorities as their airfields are being surrounded by creeping urban expansion.
 Aircraft construction materials need to be lighter and more impervious to corrosion.

 In short, aircraft manufacturers are being pushed very hard to come up with new technologies that will reduce operating costs for airlines as well as keeping the aircraft in the air longer, thus earning airfare dollars.

 This site will provide some insight into the more popular airliners in the skies today.
 We will continue to add more aircraft, so please bookmark and come back to visit us.